Universal Growth of Krylov Complexity Across a Quantum Phase Transition

-{\it Acknowledgments.---} This project was supported by the Luxembourg National Research Fund (FNR Grant Nos.\ 17132054 and 16434093).
-It has also received funding from the QuantERA II Joint Programme and co-funding from the European Union’s Horizon 2020 research and innovation programme.
+\acknowledgements {\textbf{\textsf{Acknowledgements}}}\\ It is a pleasure to thank Budhaditya Bhattacharjee, Kazutaka Takahashi, and Inigo Egusquiza for insightful discussions.
+This project was supported by the Luxembourg National Research Fund (FNR Grant Nos.\ 17132054 and 16434093).
+It has also received funding from the QuantERA II Joint Programme and co-funding from the European Union’s Horizon 2020 research and innovation programme. \\